Fair Rental Law – 7 things that landlords and tenants need to know

 If you ever let or rented an apartment in Israel, you are familiar with the uncertainty that characterizes the local rental market.
 The Fair Rental Law was passed with the goal of making the Israeli market more balanced, for both landlords and tenants.
 However, few are fully aware of the law’s provisions and their legal significance.
 This leads many landlords to act in violation of their legal obligations, even exposing themselves to lawsuits and sanctions.
 Therefore, we have put together guidelines to help you comply with this important law.

-Attorneys in the offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in contract and real estate law.
+Attorneys in our offices in Jerusalem and Tel Aviv, specialize in contract and real estate law.
 The office provides a variety of legal services to tenants and landlords.
 Services offered by our office include: writing apartment leases for residential use, legal counselling regarding rentals, and representation in legal disputes related to rental contracts.

 Fair Rental Law – General background

 The Israeli rental market is characterized by significant problems and uncertainty.
 This stems, in part, from the small supply of apartments relative to the high demand, often creating power imbalances between landlords and tenants.
 As a result, tenants are often forced to compromise on apartments in dilapidated condition, to provide large amounts of surety, and to remain in the dark throughout the rental period regarding the possibility of extending the lease.